kif/SE_training/FabIO/index.rst

 -----

 * One unique way to read images for all kind of (area-) detectors.
-* Exposes always one frame which contains
+* Exposes always one frame which contains:

  + Metadata (header) exposed  as a dictionary
  + Data as a numpy array

-* handles transparently compression
+* handles transparently compression (compressed format and compressed images)
+* Offers ways to iterate over frames in an file or files in a serie

 Benefit:
 --------